qcc4cp/qcc/README.md

 # Quantum Computing for Programmers

-This is the open-source repository for the book [Quantum Computing for Programmers](https://www.cambridge.org/us/academic/subjects/computer-science/algorithmics-complexity-computer-algebra-and-computational-g/quantum-computing-programmers?format=HB) by Robert Hundt, Cambridge University Press (QCC4CP for short).
-The book describes this implementation in great detail, including all the underlying math and derivations.
-Note, however, that this code base is evolving - not all algorithms found here are discussed in the book.
+This is the open-source repository for the book [Quantum Computing for Programmers, 2nd Edition](http://www.cambridge.org/9781009548533) by Robert Hundt, Cambridge University Press.
+The book describes the implementations in this reposoitory in great detail, including all the underlying math and derivations.
+Note, however, that this code base is evolving.

 To get started quickly on the Python sources, you may find the [Quickstart Guide](https://github.com/qcc4cp/qcc/blob/main/resources/quickstart.md) helpful.